Starignus/RPIGPIO/Extramaterial/GPIO_MotorHAT.md

-# Raspberry Pi GPIO-Part 2: Adafruit DC Motor HAT for Raspberry Pi
+# Raspberry Pi GPIO: Adafruit DC Motor HAT

 ## Overview

 The **DC+Stepper Motor HAT from Adafruit** is a perfect add-on for any motor project as it can drive up to 4 DC or 2 Stepper motors with full PWM speed control.
-However, the Raspberry Pi does not have a lot of PWM pins, we use a fully-dedicated PWM driver chip onboard to both control motor direction and speed.
+However, the Raspberry Pi does not have a lot of PWM pins; we use a fully-dedicated PWM driver chip onboard to both control motor direction and speed.
 This chip handles all the motor and speed controls over I2C.
 Only two GPIO pins (SDA & SCL) are required to drive the multiple motors, and since it is I2C you can also connect any other I2C devices or HATs to the same pins.

 **Note:** [I2C]((https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c)) is a very commonly used standard designed to allow one chip to talk to another.
 So, since the Raspberry Pi can talk I2C we can connect it to a variety of I2C capable chips and modules.